Passkey Intelligence with Corbado Connect

 Learn how Passkey Intelligence from Corbado Connect automatically optimizes authentication flows for a seamless user experience, boosting adoption and security.

-Passkey Intelligence is a smart authentication logic layer provided by Corbado that optimizes when and how passkeys are used in your application.
+Passkey Intelligence is a smart authentication logic layer provided by Corbado Connect that optimizes when and how passkeys are used in your application.
 It ensures a smooth user experience by only initiating passkey login or creation ceremonies when success is likely, and by gracefully falling back when not.

 By leveraging a wealth of signals from the user’s device, behavior, and environment, Passkey Intelligence dynamically adapts the authentication flow to each situation, boosting both security and user convenience.
 In short, Passkey Intelligence is the engine that makes high passkey adoption possible – providing one-tap logins, seamless cross-device sign-ins, and context-aware prompts that significantly improve the user experience.